-9. A third of people look for potential partners to cheat with at the gym.
+9. A third of people look for potential cheating partners at the gym.

-According to infidelity statistics from 2018, you don’t have to worry about your partner cheating on you in a club or bar, because these aren’t the only—or the most common—places people go to find potential partners.
+According to various infidelity statistics, you don’t have to worry about your partner cheating on you in a club or bar, because these aren’t the only—or the most common—places people go to find potential partners.
 According to a poll by IllicitEncounters, one in three people have gone to the gym to meet a potential partner to cheat with.

 Social work events are next in line by popularity, with 26% of participants admitting they’ve met someone they cheated with at such a function.
 Another interesting fact is that gym affairs are short-lived, while affairs that begin at office events tend to last longer.

-10. People feel differently based on the gender of the person their partner has cheated with.
+10. Male and female cheating statistics agree that the reaction depends on the gender of the person their partner cheated with.

 When it comes to women cheating with the same gender, most men admitted they would find it arousing.

-11. Cheating statistics from Rutgers University show that around 25% of men and 35% of women who were satisfied with their bodies were more likely to cheat.
+11. Cheating statistics reveal that around 25% of men and 35% of women who are satisfied with their bodies are more likely to cheat.

 12. Those who’ve cheated once are more likely to cheat again.

-13. A study from the University of Queensland has shown that genetics make up 40% of cheating instances in women and 62% in men.
+13. Genetics make up for 40% of cheating instances in women and 62% in men.